Sexual Offence Solicitors

 What does consent mean in sex offences?

-Consent is an agreement to any sexual experience.
+Consent is when an individual makes a voluntary and informed decision to engage in sexual activity.
 To successfully defend an allegation of sexual offences based on consent, it is necessary to show that the accused reasonably believed that the other party genuinely consented.

 Publicity surrounding sexual offences